carmecorbi/mcv-c5-team1/week3/README.md

 ## Change the Text Representation Level among Wordpiece-Level and Word-level

 ### Wordpiece-level Text Representation
-In this approach, the model uses a BERT-based tokenizer from HuggingFace, which tokenizes text into subword units (wordpieces).
+In this approach, the model uses a **BERT-based tokenizer** from HuggingFace, which tokenizes text into subword units (wordpieces).
-**Encoding**: Convert a sequence of words into a list of token IDs using the BERT wordpiece ↔ idx mapping.
+- **Encoding**: Convert a sequence of words into a list of token IDs using the BERT wordpiece ↔ idx mapping.
 Special tokens <CLS> (start) and <SEP> (end) are used, with padding added to ensure all input sequences are of equal length.
-**Decoding**: Convert token IDs back into word sequences using the tokenizer.
+- **Decoding**: Convert token IDs back into word sequences using the tokenizer.

-**Train baseline model + wordpiece-level**: Run the following command:
+To train the baseline model with wordpiece-level representation, run the following command:
 ```bash
 python src/train_example_bert.py
 ```